Free shipping on orders over $150

 Vitamin D3

-The recommended form of Vitamin D is D3 (colecalciferol).
-The same form our body makes from sunlight. 😊
+The recommended form of vitamin D is vitamin D3 (cholecalciferol), the same form your body naturally produces when your skin is exposed to sunlight.

 salmon for happy hormones

-• oily fish like salmon, tuna and sardines
+• oily fish such as salmon, tuna and sardines

 • mushrooms grown in the sunshine